Princess Frederica of Prussia, Duchess of Anhalt-Dessau

 Princess Frederica of Prussia (30 September 1796 – 1 January 1850) was a daughter of Prince Louis Charles of Prussia and Frederica of Mecklenburg-Strelitz.
 She was a member of the House of Hohenzollern.
 By her marriage to Leopold IV, Duke of Anhalt-Dessau, she would become Duchess consort of Anhalt-Dessau.

 Family

 Frederica was the youngest child and only daughter of Prince Louis Charles of Prussia and his wife Frederica of Mecklenburg-Strelitz.
 Her father was a younger son of Frederick William II of Prussia.
 Due to her mother's later marriages, Frederica would have many half-siblings, including George V of Hanover.

 Marriage and children

-On 18 April 1818, Frederica married Leopold IV, Duke of Anhalt in Berlin.
+On 18 April 1818, Frederica married Leopold IV, Duke of Anhalt-Dessau in Berlin.
 They had been engaged since 17 May 1816, as the connection had already been arranged by the Prussian court.
 This dynastic connection was an expression of Leopold's pro-Prussian policies.